StabRise/spark-pdf/README.md

 If you found useful this project, please give a star to the repository.

+👉 Works on Databricks now.
+See the [Databricks example](https://github.com/StabRise/spark-pdf/blob/main/examples/PdfDataSourceDatabricks.ipynb).

 ## Key features:

 - Read PDF documents to the Spark DataFrame
-- Support read PDF files lazy per page
+- Support efficient read PDF files lazy per page
 - Support big files, up to 10k pages
-- Support scanned PDF files (call OCR)
+- Support scanned PDF files (call OCR for text recognition from the images)
 - No need to install Tesseract OCR, it's included in the package
+- 👉 Compatible with [ScaleDP](https://github.com/StabRise/ScaleDP), an Open-Source Library for Processing Documents using AI/ML in Apache Spark.

 ## Requirements